-While the requirements for entry into Dental School vary from school to school, the requirements are as listed below are common to most dental schools.
-Students should contact the dental school(s) they wish to attend to find out the exact prerequisites for admission into that dental school, and should work closely with their Kansas Wesleyan University advisor to create an appropriate academic plan.
+While the requirements for entry into Dental School vary from school to school, the requirements listed below are common to most dental schools.
+Students should contact the dental school(s) they wish to attend to find out the exact prerequisites for admission into that dental school, and they should work closely with their Kansas Wesleyan University advisor to create an appropriate academic plan.

 Most dental schools require the following courses be taken before admission:

 - One year of general biology with labs